Integrating the Android SDK

 InneractiveAdManager.currentAudienceIsAChild();

-The API is called once per app session and before the SDK is initialized.
+The API is called once per app session before the SDK is initialized.
+If the app doesn't contain the API, the user is not a child user by default.

 public class MainActivity extends Activity {